grassator/bdd-for-c/README.md

 ## Handling State and Fixtures

-If you need to setup some state once before all the tests, or before each of the tests, `bdd-for-c` supports special `before` and `before_each` statements, and their counterparts `after` and `after_each`.
+If you need to set up some state once before all the tests, or before each of the tests, `bdd-for-c` supports special `before` and `before_each` statements, and their counterparts `after` and `after_each`.
 As a bonus, you can define as many `before`, `after`, `before_each` and `after_each` statements in any order as you want, as long as they are on the same level as the corresponding `it` statement.

->The only caveat with handling state is that if you want to create some test-local variables, you need to mark them as `static`, otherwise the changes done `before` and `before_each` will not be persisted to the test itself, as each of the tests and these setup / teardown functions are implemented as separate function calls.
+> The only caveat with handling state is that, if you want to create some
+> test-local variables, you need to mark them as `static`.
+Otherwise, the
+> changes done `before` and `before_each` will not persist to the test itself,
+> as each of the tests and these setup / teardown functions are implemented as
+> separate function calls.

 Here's how it all fits together: